Dispatcher

 Central coordinator with LIFO handler execution.
 Each handler gets panic recovery.
 Total timeout: 60 seconds.

-All database operations are organized by domain in alita/db/*_db.go files.
-Each file provides Get/Add/Update/Delete functions for its domain, with surrogate key pattern (auto-increment id as PK, external IDs as unique constraints):
+All database operations are organized by domain in alita/db/{domain}/repository.go files (e.g., alita/db/bans/repository.go, alita/db/filters/repository.go).
+Each package provides Get/Add/Update/Delete functions for its domain, with surrogate key pattern (auto-increment id as PK, external IDs as unique constraints):

-// Example: Direct domain function callssettings := db.GetChatSettings(chatId)db.UpdateChatSettings(chatId, newSettings)Middleware functionality is implemented through decorators in alita/utils/decorators/.
+// Example: Direct domain function callssettings := db.GetChatSettings(chatId)db.UpdateChatSettings(chatId, newSettings)Middleware functionality is implemented through decorators in alita/utils/helpers/decorators.go.
 Common cross-cutting concerns are handled uniformly:

 Concurrent processing uses bounded worker pools with panic recovery: